 Assessing and improving the campus climate for diversity is an ongoing, campus-wide effort.
-Below, we outline a few large-scale initiatives.
+Below, we outline a few large-scale initiatives both through our office and the larger University.

 Campus Climate Surveys